 There are dozens of different ways to study for the ACT/SAT—using practice books, taking online practice tests, attending review sessions, hiring a tutor.
 Different strategies work for different people, but there are certain things that all students should adhere to: namely, their space and time.

-It’s important to manage your study space.
+It’s important to manage your study space to make your study session as perfect as possible.
 Ideally, you should study for something in an environment similar to what you’ll be tested in.
 For the ACT/SAT it will be a quiet classroom.
 When you’re at home, aim for a study space at a desk or table, that’s quiet and distraction-free.
 Sitting on a bed or couch might be a bit too comfortable, and can mess with your focus.

 Another important aspect of time is consistency.
 Create a study schedule for your ACT/SAT prep.
 An hour a night, every other night, every Tuesday and Thursday, whatever works for you.
 Consistency helps form habits, and can aid in memory.

 And when you get your ACT/SAT scores back, you can check out how they affect your acceptance odds at any college in the US right here on College Raptor—for FREE!